Tips for Vendors at the Made in New England Expo

 • Make sure you have enough promotional material!
 While most customers attending the show are there to buy on the spot, others may want product information or contact information to make a purchase at a later date.
 With thousands of people coming through the show, there is great potential to make further sales down the line.
 Customers who buy your product at the show may want a catalog of your entire line, order forms to buy more products or a business card to contact you at a later date.
 Make sure you have enough of those materials on hand.

 • You never know where the next big deal will come from.
-Buyers are invited to attend the show and interact with vendors, and some wholesalers choose to come incognito.
+Many buyers attend the expo, and many wholesalers choose to come incognito.
 While the days can be long, it's important to treat every customer as if they could be the next wholesale deal.

 • Network with your fellow vendors.
 They could be potential customers as well.
 You never know what synergies may exist.
 That hotel in the next aisle may want to serve your jam to its guests at breakfast.
 The restaurant next to your woodworking booth may be renovating and would love to include your products in the redesign.
 The manufacturer at the end of the hall may have a need for your product or vice versa.